ULL-ESIT-GRADOII-TFG/samuel-ramos-tfg/ISSUE_TEMPLATE.md

 ### Versions

-You can get this information from copy and pasting the output of `atom --version` and `apm --version` from the command line.
-Also, please include the OS and what version of the OS you're running.
+versions of the used packages.
+Please include the OS and what version of the OS you're running.

 ### Additional Information